2014 Likud leadership election: Candidates

-Gideon Sa'ar was a prospective candidate, but he announced on 11 December 2014 that he will not stand for the party's leadership.
+Gideon Sa'ar was a prospective candidate, but he announced on 11 December 2014 that he would not stand for the party's leadership.
 MK Moshe Feiglin withdrew his candidacy on 18 December 2014, after the Likud court ruled that the primaries for prime minister and the Likud electoral list would occur simultaneously.

 Netanyahu qualification controversy

 Shai Galili, the comptroller of the party, called for an investigative hearing which would focus on Netanyahu's supposed use of "party resources" to further his candidacy during the Likud primary; the hearing resulted in Netanyahu's disqualification as a candidate for both chairman and a place on the election list.
 Netanyahu was allowed to run.

 Polling

 Early polls showed that the prime minister would lose to Gideon Sa'ar in the primary.

 Results

 Party list

-In the primary vote for spots on the Likud's electoral list for the Knesset elections, incumbent MKs Moshe Feiglin and Tzipi Hotovely, both on the right-wing of the party, failed to win spots high enough on the list to realistically have a chance of being elected to the Knesset, while Internal Affairs minister Gilad Erdan won the second spot on the list, behind Nethanyahu, and Miri Regev rose to the 4th slot, up from 12th.
+In the primary vote for spots on the Likud's electoral list for the Knesset elections, incumbent MKs Moshe Feiglin and Tzipi Hotovely, both on the right-wing of the party, failed to win spots high enough on the list to realistically have a chance of being elected to the Knesset, while Internal Affairs minister Gilad Erdan won the second spot on the list, behind Netanyahu, and Miri Regev rose to the 4th slot, up from 12th.
 Feiglin, who had held the 13th spot in the outgoing Knesset, fell to the unrealistic 36th position, and Hotovely fell from the 18th position to the 26th slot.
 Likud had 18 seats in the 19th Knesset, and internally expected to win a maximum of 24 seats in the next election.

 The top of the Likud's Knesset list was elected as follows: